 - Children can match fronted adverbials with clauses to create sentences (including silly ones!)

-- Children can use the fronted adverbial cards to start their own sentences
+- Children can use the fronted adverbial cards as sentence starters in their own writing.

 The cards are great for display, too!